koapakaehia/configure-ad/README.md

   - Click on "Virtual Machines" and then click "Add."
   - Choose the "Windows Server 2022" image.
   - Fill in the necessary details, such as VM name ("DC-1"), username, and password.
-  - Select the appropriate Resource Group or create a new one.
+  - Select the appropriate Resource Group or create a new one (AD-Lab.)
   - Configure networking settings, ensuring that you note the Resource Group and Virtual Network created.
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>